-Up at Semaphore Park, the breeze was ample - on average - but the direction was a problem...
+Up at Semaphore South, the breeze was ample (on average), but the direction was a problem.

-On arrival, a couple of large pilot kites were soon in the air.
-Courtesy of Andy, Ian and Elly.
-However, the usually sedate 4-cell parafoils were having trouble staying up!
-And it wasn't lack of wind.
-Being from the NE, the breeze was tumbling and swirling through our flying area.
-After passing over and around many large obstacles inland.
+On arrival, a couple of large pilot kites were soon in the air, courtesy of Andy, Ian, and Elly.
+However, the usually sedate four-cell parafoils were having trouble staying up!
+And it wasn't due to a lack of wind.
+Being from the northeast, the breeze was tumbling and swirling through our flying area.
+This was after passing over and around many large obstacles inland.

 A kite would be stable one moment and then list heavily to one side the next.
-Sometimes the air would slow so dramatically in just a few seconds that the kite would collapse and start to fall earthwards.
+Sometimes, the air would slow so dramatically in just a few seconds that the kite would collapse and start to fall earthward.

-All the while, one of the big parafoils was collapsing to the sand, rolling over a few times then re-launching itself.
-Not typical beach flying.
+All the while, one of the big parafoils was collapsing to the sand, rolling over a few times then relaunching itself.
+This wasn't typical beach flying.

 Mike experimented with a small high-wind parafoil.
-In fact various experiments were going on with kites and inflatables large and small.
-Mostly with limited success due to the challenging conditions.
+In fact, various experiments were going on with kites and inflatables large and small.
+It was mostly with limited success due to the challenging conditions.

-A large Ball broke free and ended up being saved from a possible dunking by a large bush near the fence-line.
+The large ball broke free and ended up being saved from a possible dunking by a big bush near the fence line.
 My own little MBK Parachute absorbed the fresh gusts but didn't like the turbulence at all.

-Sometimes interesting but often frustrating flying it was...
+A sometimes interesting but often frustrating kite-fly it was.

-Except, of course, when I arrived at big Knox Park with the 3-kite Animal Train and the latest Paper Delta.
+Except, of course, when I arrived at big Knox Park with the three-kite Animal Train and the latest MBK Paper Delta.
 Within minutes, the breeze had largely died away.

 A friend had his Dowel Delta up and away after a couple of attempts.
 My intention was to put up the Animal Train kite by kite.

-The first step was to take the Cow Diamond and loft it on 100 pound line.
+The first step was to take the cow diamond and loft it on 100-pound line.
 Being the top kite in the train, I have it equipped with more tail plastic than the others.
-This does make it a tad heavier and therefore more reluctant to fly in marginal air.
-As was the case today.
+This does make it a tad heavier and therefore more reluctant to fly in marginal air—as was the case today.
 Several long tows failed to keep the kite up, so I went for the lightest kite.

-The Dalmatian Diamond, which has the least amount of tail plastic, since I normally fly it at the bottom of the train.
+That was the dalmatian diamond, which has the least amount of tail plastic, since I normally fly it at the bottom of the train.

 Sure enough, with over 90 meters (300 feet) of lighter line out, the kite managed to float around indefinitely.
-Mind you, the line was sagging and the kite never rose up to it's more usual 50 degrees or so of line angle.
-There was no point in trying to add the other 2 kites since they were slightly heavier and would surely bring the train down.
+Mind you, the line was sagging, and the kite never rose up to its more usual 50 degrees or so of line angle.
+There was no point in trying to add the other two kites since they were slightly heavier and would surely bring the train down.
 After a while I let out another 30 meters of line, just to ensure the kite would fly through the lulls.

-Not a bad outing.
+It wasn't a bad outing.
 Just enough wind is enough wind!
-Although today it was only to be found above 150 feet over the grass....
+Although today, such wind was only to be found above 150 feet over the grass.

-Mike had the Red parafoil up, trailing the South Australian flag.
-The 'Piping Shrike' logo on an otherwise standard Aussie flag.
+Mike had the red parafoil up, trailing the South Australian flag.
+That is, the "piping shrike" logo on an otherwise standard Aussie flag.

-I made my way to the sand and put up 7 of my 9 Tyvek Diamonds with drogues on a 100 pound line.
-Love the drogues—they don't tangle around the flying line!
-Anchored by a calico shopping bag with plenty of sand, the bottom 2/3 of the train took to swishing from side to side constantly.
+I made my way to the sand and put up seven of my nine Tyvek diamonds with drogues on a 100-pound line.
+I love the drogues—they don't tangle around the flying line!
+Anchored by a calico shopping bag with plenty of sand, the bottom two thirds of the train took to swishing from side to side constantly.

-Alli, Kev and Henry had large parafoils up with other inflatables—including Ian and Ellie's new Dragon.
+Alli, Nev, and Henry had large parafoils up with other inflatables—including Ian and Elly's new dragon.

 With bright sunlight streaming down from a largely blue sky and the smooth breeze, it was a very pleasant couple of hours of kite flying!

-Instead, a Gentle-strength Southerly was blowing along the sand.
-Perfect for most kites!
+Instead, a gentle-strength southerly was blowing along the sand—perfect for most kites!
 On top of that, the expected temperature maximum of 34 degrees C didn't eventuate either.
-Again, very pleasant.
+Again, that was very pleasant.
 So, although numbers were down, those of us who chose to fly had glorious weather for it.

 After capturing everything that was in the air, I wasted no time putting up my longer Multi-Fly Diamond train.
-Just 7 out the 9 at first to see how it went.
+Just seven out the nine were tried at first to see how it went.
 Flying drogues on short bridles instead of long plastic tails is so much easier and convenient!
 This makes it much quicker to setup and pull-down/pack away.
-Not to mention less trouble during flight!
+That's not to mention having less trouble during flight!

-There were some quality kites up, having been bought from the designer Robert Brasington.
-Tony was flying a small train of 3 Deltas with graceful curved lines.
-The outlines that is, not flying lines or bridles!
-Also flying well was Tony's light-wind Delta.
+There were some quality kites up, people having bought them from the designer Robert Brasington.
+Tony was flying a small train of three deltas with graceful curved lines—the outlines that is, not the flying lines or bridles!
+Also flying well was Tony's light-wind delta.

-Cristina had another Brasington Delta up.
-Vibrant colors, fairly large and sporting triple matching streamer tails.
-On close inspection - quality, quality, quality.
+Cristina had another Brasington delta up.
+It had vibrant colors, was fairly large, and sported triple matching streamer tails.
+On close inspection, quality, quality, quality was evident.

-I eventually added on the final 2 kites to my train—making 9 Diamonds in all, reaching up to around 100 feet off the sand.
+I eventually added on the final two kites to my train—making nine diamonds in all, reaching up to about 100 feet off the sand.

 It was a good club fly, with perfect co-operation from the weather.

-Not long after 1pm the air was gusting well into the Moderate range.
-The high 20's in kph.
+Not long after 1 pm the air was gusting well into the moderate range.
+That is, the high 20s in kph.

-Talking about large kites, the biggest was Andy's Trilobite which was also doing some lifting.
-A bol rotated slowly, halfway between the Trilobite and the grass below.
+Talking about large kites, the biggest was Andy's trilobyte, which was also doing some lifting.
+A bol rotated slowly, halfway between the trilobyte and the grass below.

-Further downwind, a pair of Elephant parafoils writhed about in the increasingly fresh air stream.
-Aren was with me, and he had a chuckle at the 'trunks' swaying in the breeze.
-Complete with nipper bits at the end—you know how elephants can pluck a blade of grass with the tips of their trunks.
+Further downwind, a pair of elephant parafoils writhed about in the increasingly fresh air stream.
+Aren was with me, and he had a chuckle at the "trunks" swaying in the breeze.
+They were complete with nipper bits ;-) at the end—you know, how elephants can pluck a blade of grass with the tips of their trunks.

 My own contribution was to put up the MBK Fresh Wind Sled.
-A simple reliable lifter, the Sled on it's 200 pound Dacron line had a bamboo camera rig dangling on a 20 pound suspension line in a Half-Picavet arrangement.
-2 sets of photos were taken looking north at the kites and another set was taken looking south back towards the cafe.
+A simple reliable lifter, this sled on its 200-pound Dacron line had a bamboo camera rig dangling on a 20-pound suspension line in a half-Picavet arrangement.
+Two sets of photos were taken looking north at the kites, and another set was taken looking south back toward the cafe.

-The temperature was in the mid-20's and a sea-breeze averaged around 20 kph, making for absolutely ideal kite-flying conditions last Sunday at Semaphore Park.
+The temperature was in the mid-20s and a sea breeze averaged around 20 kph, making for absolutely ideal kite-flying conditions last Sunday at Semaphore South.

-I soon had the little MBK Parachute waving about on just enough line to stay clear of a tree downwind - and the 2 parafoils.
-Trev also joined in with the small Pterodactyl, tip tails gleaming in the sun.
-Mark had also added a purple Elephant foil to the fray.
+I soon had the little MBK Parachute waving about on just enough line to stay clear of a tree downwind and the two parafoils.
+Trev also joined in with the small pterodactyl, tip tails gleaming in the sun.
+Mark had also added a purple elephant foil to the fray.
 OK, the foil was rather stylized, the most recognizable elephantine feature being the trunk/tail!
-Eyes and tusks were mere graphics and don't even ask about the 'ears'.
+Eyes and tusks were mere graphics and don't even ask about the "ears."
 Anyhow, the purple curiosity flew well enough and helped entertain the pedestrians along the footpath.
-Cristina had a foil Bird kite in the air on quite a short line.
+Cristina had a foil bird kite in the air on quite a short line.

 By this time, the odd mobile phone was making an appearance, with people snapping pictures of the colorful aerial show.

-With Aren's help, I used a calico shopping bag as a sand anchor and put up 4 Tyvek Diamonds.
-Not being able to use my broken winder with it's 100 pound line, I ended up using 50 pound Dacron for the Diamond train.
-Four kites was plenty in the Moderate breeze, which was already causing the tightly stretched line to sing!
+With Aren's help, I used a calico shopping bag as a sand anchor and put up four Tyvek diamonds.
+Not being able to use my broken winder with its 100-pound line, I ended up using 50-pound Dacron for the diamond train.
+Four kites were plenty in the moderate breeze that was already causing the tightly stretched line to sing!

-A little further up the beach a couple of soft 2-line stunt kites were being put through some aerobatics.
+A little further up the beach a couple of soft two-line stunt kites were being put through some aerobatics.

-I've probably missed a kite or 2 but it was a great outing for the club.
+I've probably missed a kite or two, but it was a great outing for the club.
 Perfect weather prevailed and nearly everyone had several kites up at once.

-Last Sunday afternoon...
-Up at Semaphore Park here in Adelaide S.A., right alongside the beach, a number of local fliers turned up to take advantage of the sunny breezy weather.
+Last Sunday afternoon, up at Semaphore South here in Adelaide S.A., right alongside the beach, a number of local flyers turned up to take advantage of the sunny breezy weather.

 There was plenty of kite variety on show for the walkers and joggers.
-Not to mention all those making their way to and from the sand.
+That's not to mention all those making their way to and from the sand.

 Numerous small kites were also flying about.
-Cristina and crew with a couple of small single-line parafoils and a larger parafoil sporting a cartoon Bird image on the underside.
+Cristina and crew had a couple of small single-line parafoils and a larger parafoil sporting a cartoon-bird image on the underside.
 Other people unknown to our group were further away with various kids' retail kites.
 Many of the smaller kites were struggling with the wind speed.

-I went upwind a little on the grass and put up the MBK Fresh Wind Sled trailing it's twin orange drogues.
-This 3-spar sled was specifically designed to stay up in wind too strong for most kites, so it sat comfortably even as the wind gusts crept past 40 kph.
+I went upwind a little on the grass and put up the MBK Fresh Wind Sled, trailing its twin orange drogues.
+This three-spar sled was specifically designed to stay up in wind too strong for most kites, so it sat comfortably even as the wind gusts crept past 40 kph.

-Several 2-line kites were also being flown, of both the soft and sparred variety.
-A real blast in the smooth fresh conditions!
+Several two-line kites were also being flown, of both the soft and sparred variety.
+They were a real blast in the smooth fresh conditions!

-In summary - great weather, if a little strong, and a plethora of kites made it into the air.
+In summary, it was great weather (if a little strong), and a plethora of kites made it into the air.
 There was an average of about two kites per flyer it would seem.